 Winegrowers would plant fig trees to check if the soil was any good.
 As we discovered in the basement, fig trees have an aggressive root system that help them survive in the most inhospitable areas.
 They can grow in nutritionally poor soil.

 Vines share the same character!
 So if the fig tree they planted wouldn’t grow, the place wasn’t any good and the farmers moved on.
 Vines and figs are connected in even more ways.
-I found this short movie in which a winegrower explains how his age-old fig tree serves as an indicator on when to harvest the grapes.

 All this could say that our proud tree goes back to a fine day in the late 18th century.
 Since then, he has overlooked the vineyards of Oppède for more than 200 years.
 I’m speechless in front of this biblical tree.